 Telephones and Telecommunications Equipment Trading License in Dubai: Cost and Requirements

-The Telephones and Telecommunications Equipment Trading Licence (Activity Code: 4741.9) falls under the Trading category and is classified as a Trading Licence.
+The Telephones and Telecommunications Equipment Trading License (Activity Code: 4741.9) falls under the Trading category and is classified as a Trading License.
 It authorises the holder to buy and sell a broad range of telecommunications products, including:

 Mobile and fixed-line telephones